podcodar/app/docs/using-the-app.md

 ## Using the app

 Before we proceed, please make sure there were no issues with the installation.
-If you are having any problems, please contact one of the tech leaders.
+If you are having any problems, please contact one of the tech leaders.:bulb:

 To start the development server, run the following command: